 Serving While Unseen

 As his armor-bearer, I purpose to serve while being unseen.
 It’s never about the servant, but about the one being served.
 The reward is found in meeting the need.
 The joy of servanthood in found in serving.
 Serving is an expression of love, and love is not arrogant or proud.
-A “servant” who finds himself basking in the limelight, is not a servant.
+A “servant” who finds himself basking in the limelight, hoping to receive attention from anyone other than his Master, is not a servant.
 Servants don’t bask in the limelight.
 They stand in the shadows, alert and attentive.

 When I first met my wife, Rebecca, I took her out to this (at the time), very expensive Chinese restaurant for a really nice dinner.
-The place was very busy, and the food was good, but what was most memorable, was the waiter who literally constantly peaked out of the kitchen door to ensure that we had everything we needed.
-He was so attentive, so alert, so ready . . . almost too ready To serve.
-After all, this was a date, but I felt like he was playing peek-a-boo with us, given how many times he was peaking out of the doorway to ensure that all of our needs were met.
+The place was very busy, and the food was very good, but what was most memorable that evening, was the waiter who would not stop peaking out of the kitchen door to ensure that we had everything we needed.
+He was so attentive, so alert, so ready . . . almost too ready to serve.
+After all, this was a date, but I felt like he was playing peek-a-boo with us, given how many times he peaked out from the doorway to ensure that all of our needs were met.
 I don’t remember his name . . .
 I don’t even remember what he looked like, but I do remember his presence.
 He was always there when needed, and this is how servants are to conduct themselves.
 Always there when needed.